The80sSongs/Similarities/README.md

 Attribution

 This project uses the Spotify API to access and recommend tracks.
-All Spotify content is linked back to the Spotify Service.
+All Spotify content is linked back to the Spotify Service(https://support.spotify.com/us/article/what-is-spotify/).

-License

-This project is licensed under the MIT License.

 Contact

-For any inquiries or suggestions, please contact @The80sSongs.
+For any inquiries or suggestions, please contact @The80sSongs(https://github.com/The80sSongs).